Welcome to The San Diego Museum of Art, the region’s oldest, largest, and most visited art museum.

 Our Event Spaces

-The San Diego Museum of Art’s Panama 66
+Click below to learn more about The San Diego Museum of Art’s event spaces.

 Can I bring outside catering?

 The Museum provides all clients with an approved caterers list.
-Clients must contract with a caterer selected from this list.
+Please contact firstname.lastname@example.org for the current list of approved caterers.
 Certain areas of the facility have food and beverage restrictions due to art on display.